evan-magnusson/rdd/README.md

 * Creates a dataset containing only observations within a given bandwidth
 * Generates a reduced pandas DataFrame for graphical analysis (such as binned scatter plots) when the number of observations is large
 * Implements a sharp RDD
-  * With or without user supplied controls
+  * With or without user supplied equation and/or controls
+  * Via OLS or WLS

 ## Features to Come: